DrVasile/java-training/InterviewQuestions/questions.md

 Array List is not thread safe.
 It is fast as it is not synchronized.
-If am element is inserted into the Array List, it increases its size by 50%.
+If an element is inserted into the Array List, it increases its size by 50%.
 Array List doesn't define the increment size.
 Array List can only use Iterator for traversing.